Otto Roth

-Otto Roth, occasionally rendered as Willy Otto Roth or Dr. Rot (Róth Ottó; 6 December 1884 – 22 April 1956), was a Hungarian and Romanian lawyer, journalist and politician who served as the only Commissioner-in-Chief of the Banat Republic, between October 1918 and January 1919.
-Born a subject of the Kingdom of Hungary, Jewish but non-religious, he was thirteen when he debuted as a literary journalist and magazine editor, with Viribus Unitis.
-In his twenties, he put out publications and founded literary circles, frequenting Endre Ady, Gyula Juhász, and Zoltán Franyó.
-Roth entered politics with the Hungarian Social Democratic Party (MSZDP), and was a local councilor in Timișoara during most of World War I, emerging as a regional leader of the MSZDP before and during the Aster Revolution.
+Otto Roth, also Willy Otto Roth or Dr. Rot (Róth Ottó; 6 December 1884 – 22 April 1956), was a Hungarian and Romanian lawyer, journalist and politician who served as the Commissioner-in-Chief of the Banat Republic, between October 1918 and January 1919.

+Roth joined the Hungarian Social Democratic Party (MSZDP), and served as a local councilor in Timișoara during World War I. He became a regional leader of the MSZDP before and during the Aster Revolution.
+Attempting to prevent the Banat's partition between Yugoslavia and the Kingdom of Romania, he formed alliances with the French and the Hungarian Soviet Republic during the Hungarian–Romanian War.
+Roth was arrested by the new conservative republic in early 1920 but was cleared of all charges.